-The 'Populate Word Document' engine provides a configuration option named 'Population Options' which controls the behaviour of the engine.
-This configuration option is set to 'Default' by default.
+The 'Populate Word Document' engine provides a configuration option named 'Inline Errors' which controls how errors are reported.
+The 'Inline Errors' configuration option is set to 'No' by default,

 If an error occurs during execution an exception is raised and reported: